tvlabs/edge264/README.md

 Any help is welcome (bug reporting, bug fixing, new tests), although be aware that since it is a solo project, I usually take time to review pull requests!

 Bug fixes should preferably provide test streams that can demonstrate fixing said bugs.
-These streams will be added to the test suite after stripping most image content.
+These streams may be added to the test suite after stripping image content.
 Look into the [tests](tests/) directory for examples of custom bitstreams.

 Below is a list of tests that I have added and plan to add to the test suite.